There are five core disciplines that are staged at all Crankworx World Tour stops, and that crown champions at the end of the season.

 At the end of the season, the following champions are crowned:

-To secure one of the World Tour championships, athletes accumulate points over the course of the season.
-The athlete with the most points in a given discipline wins, with the victors awarded their title at Crankworx Whistler.
+To secure one of the titles, athletes accumulate points over the course of a season, with the victors named at the final stop of the Crankworx World Tour.

 Prizes for each champion vary by the degree of difficulty, and relative prestige, of the win.
-The Crankworx Pump Track World Tour Champion and Dual Speed & Style World Tour Champion are each awarded $5000, while the Crankworx Downhill World Tour Champion picks up $10,000, $5000 for winning the four-event series, with another $5000 bonus to the athlete who can win all four events in a single year.
-The Crankworx Slopestyle World Tour Champion is awarded $25,000 for winning the year, and another $25,000 is given to the rider who can finally lasso the Triple Crown hat-trick.
+The Pump Track World Champions, Dual Slalom World Champions and Speed & Style World Champion are each awarded $5000.
+Crankworx Downhill Champions pick up $5000 as well for winning the series, with another $5000 bonus up for grabs to the athlete who can win all four events in a single year.

 Slopestyle: Gravity-fed and loaded with features—boner logs, wallrides, table tops and step-ups—Slopestyle delivers the tricks, flips and whips to fans who heed the call of the mountains.
 Crankworx Slopestyle is sanctioned by the Freeride Mountain Bike Association.